Alex-CodeLab/passwordmanager/README.md

 ##### Roadmap:
-0. Create tests.
+- [ ] Create tests.
+- [X] Use Keyring
-1. Have a decent working commandline application.
+- [ ] Have a decent working commandline application.
-2. Create a browser-plugin to request the login credentials.
+- [ ] Create a browser-plugin to request the login credentials.
-3. Port to micro-python.
+- [ ] Port to micro-python.
-4. Run this app on some hardware usb device.
+- [ ] Run this app on some hardware usb device.

 ##### Contribute.
-Yes build whatever
+Yes, build whatever you want.
+Start with creating a ticket that describes the problem.

 Check [issues](https://github.com/Alex-CodeLab/passwordmanager/issues) for improvements, ideas, etc.